huyhnguy/members_only/README.md

 ![Screenshot of page](/public/images/Screenshot%202024-06-19%20at%2010.19.43 PM.png "visual of page")

 ## Description
 This project shows a message board with levels of accessibility based on the type of user that is browsing the page.
-Users must sign up to post messages on the board.
-Users have to input a passcode to become a member and see the authors and dates of each post.
-Users have to input another passcode to become an admin and gain the ability to delete posts.
+Regular users can post messages and view the message board but they can't see the authors or dates of any message.
+Users who are members can see the authors and dates of every message.
+Admins have the ability to delete messages.
+Viewers must sign up and log in to become a regular user, input the right passcode to become a member, and another passcode to be an admin.

 ## Passcodes For The Site
 * Passcode to be a member: 1226